phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 ## Requirements

-This post assumes that you have followed the latest version of the ["_A Minimal Rust Kernel_"] post.
-It requires that you have a `.cargo/config` file that [sets a default target] and [defines a runner executable].
+This post replaces the (now deprecated) [_Unit Testing_] and [_Integration Tests_] posts.
+It assumes that you have followed the [_A Minimal Rust Kernel_] post after 2019-04-27.
+Mainly, it requires that you have a `.cargo/config` file that [sets a default target] and [defines a runner executable].

+[_Unit Testing_]: ./second-edition/posts/deprecated/04-unit-testing/index.md
+[_Integration Tests_]: ./second-edition/posts/deprecated/05-integration-tests/index.md
-["_A Minimal Rust Kernel_"]: ./second-edition/posts/02-minimal-rust-kernel/index.md
+[_A Minimal Rust Kernel_]: ./second-edition/posts/02-minimal-rust-kernel/index.md
 [sets a default target]: ./second-edition/posts/02-minimal-rust-kernel/index.md#set-a-default-target
 [defines a runner executable]: ./second-edition/posts/02-minimal-rust-kernel/index.md#using-cargo-run